UK Christmas History

 The 'Banning' of Christmas

 Christmas was first banned in Scotland in 1560 under John Knox, the founder of the Presbyterian Church of Scotland.
 It was known as Yule Day by 1575 in Scotland and there were punishments for anyone found dancing, playing or singing 'filthy carols'!
-It was reinstated in 1602 by King James I, but by them basically no one wanted to celebrate it.
+It was reinstated in 1602 by King James I, but by then basically no one wanted to celebrate it.
 It was banned again in Scotland in 1640, when the Scottish Parliament made the celebration of "Yule vacations" illegal.
 Christmas was only made a public holiday in 1958 and Boxing Day only became a holiday in 1974!

 The banning of Christmas in England, Wales and Ireland started from the mid 1640s until 1660 by the Puritans.
 They thought Christmas was wasteful and that it led to lots of people eating and drinking too much, etc. In 1642 Parliament made the last Wednesday of each month into a 'fasting day' for people to think solemnly about what they had done wrong.
 In 1644 the last Wednesday in December was the 25th and both Houses of Parliament went to fast sermons.
 Then in 1645 a new directive of official church worship said that only Sunday were to be holy days, and no other days (like Christmas) should be celebrated; Christmas could be spent in contemplation, but NOT celebrated!